• Skip to primary navigation

 Crescent Falls Campground

 Crescent Falls Campground is another excellent spot for camping near Nordegg.
-Found approximately 27 kms west of Nordegg, there are 31 non-serviced sites available on a first-come, first-served basis.
+Located approximately 27 km west of Nordegg, it has 31 non-serviced sites available on a first-come, first-served basis.
 To get into the campground, you have to go down a hill and cross a creek, which may not be suitable for all vehicles or trailers; it’s advised to first walk down the hill and investigate the area before deciding to make the creek crossing.

 There are also capacity limits in the day-use area, so it really is best to get here as early as possible in order to secure a spot.
 And while the campground was once known for its equestrian camping, that option has now been removed.